How will I feel after Breast Augmentation Surgery?

 When can I wear an underwired bra?

 Usually from 6-weeks.
-You should avoid trying on multiple bras at this stage.
+You should avoid trying on multiple bras too early though!
 Get professionally fitted and buy from that shop initially.
 If the underwiring is uncomfortable go back into a sports bra and get refitted in a different shop.
+It is also important not to get het up over bra cup-size!
+This is a variable measure between bra manufacturers and there is no exact correlation with bra cup size and the volume of your breast implant!

 When can I lay on my stomach?